charlietriplett/OpenA11yEngineer/_checklist-web/listbox-dropdown.md

     If the listbox is displayed, moves focus to and selects the first option.
   end: |
     If the listbox is displayed, moves focus to and selects the last option.e.

+mobile:
+  swipe: |
+    Focus moves to the input, traverses list
+  double-tap: |
+    Opens listbox, selects option

+screenreader:
   name:  |
     Purpose is clear
   role:  |
     Identifies itself as a listbox
   group: |
     Label is read with the input
   state: |
     Indicates when the button is expanded/collapsed, indicates which option is selected

-mobile:
-  swipe: |
-    Focus moves to the input, traverses list
-  double-tap: |
-    Opens listbox, selects option
 ---

 ## Code examples